udarafossdev/react-training/README.md

 # react-training
-A repository to understand and learn to develope with React
+A repository to understand and learn to develop with React